sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 > NOTE: Enterprise Cloud customers should reach out to their Sourcegraph representative to enable embeddings.
 > See [Enabling Cody Enterprise: Cody on Sourcegraph Cloud](./enabling_cody_enterprise.md#cody-on-sourcegraph-cloud)

 Embeddings are automatically enabled and configured once [Cody is enabled](../quickstart.md).
+You can also [use third-party embeddings provider directly](#using-a-third-party-embeddings-provider-directly) for embeddings.

 Embeddings will not be generated for any repo unless an admin takes action.
 There are two ways to do this.